Scaling Out-of-Distribution Detection for Real-World Settings: Introduction

 \section{Introduction}

-Out-of-distribution detection is a valuable tool for creating safe and robust applications of machine learning in the real world.
+Out-of-distribution (OOD) detection is a valuable tool for developing safe and reliable machine learning (ML) systems.
 Detecting anomalous inputs allows systems to initiate a conservative fallback policy or defer to human judgment.
-This is especially important in safety-critical applications, such as self-driving cars and medical diagnosis.
-Accordingly, research on out-of-distribution detection has a rich history spanning several decades \cite{OC-SVM, lof, emmott2015metaanalysis}.
-Recent work leverages deep neural representations for out-of-distribution detection in complex domains, such as image data \cite{hendrycks17baseline, kimin, Mohseni2020SelfSupervisedLF, outlier_exposure}.
+As an important component of ML Safety \citep{Hendrycks2021UnsolvedPI}, OOD detection is important for safety-critical applications such as self-driving cars and detecting novel microorganisms.
+Accordingly, research on out-of-distribution detection has a rich history spanning several decades \citep{OC-SVM, lof, emmott2015metaanalysis}.
+Recent work leverages deep neural representations for out-of-distribution detection in complex domains, such as image data \citep{hendrycks17baseline, kimin, Mohseni2020SelfSupervisedLF, outlier_exposure}.
 However, these works still primarily use small-scale datasets with low-resolution images and few classes.
 As the community moves towards more realistic, large-scale settings, strong baselines and high-quality benchmarks are imperative for future progress.

-Large-scale datasets such as ImageNet \cite{imagenet_cvpr09} and Places365 \cite{zhou2017places} present unique challenges not seen in small-scale settings, such as a plethora of fine-grained object classes.
+Large-scale datasets such as ImageNet \citep{imagenet_cvpr09} and Places365 \citep{zhou2017places} present unique challenges not seen in small-scale settings, such as a plethora of fine-grained object classes.
 We demonstrate that the maximum softmax probability (MSP) detector, a state-of-the-art method for small-scale problems, does not scale well to these challenging conditions.
 Through extensive experiments, we identify a detector based on the maximum logit (MaxLogit) that greatly outperforms the MSP and other strong baselines in large-scale multi-class anomaly segmentation.
+To facilitate further research in this setting, we also collect a new out-of-distribution test dataset suitable for models trained on highly diverse datasets.
+Shown in Figure \ref{fig:species}, our Species dataset contains diverse, anomalous species that do not overlap ImageNet-21K which has approximately twenty two thousand classes.
+Species avoids data leakage and enables a stricter evaluation methodology for ImageNet-21K models.
+Using Species to conduct more controlled experiments without train-test overlap, we find that contrary to prior claims \citep{fort2021exploring,Koner2021OODformerOD}, Vision Transformers \citep{Dosovitskiy2021AnII} pre-trained on ImageNet-21K are not substantially better at out-of-distribution detection.

 Moreover, in the common real-world case of multi-label data, the MSP detector cannot naturally be applied in the first place, as it requires softmax probabilities.
 To enable research into the multi-label setting for anomaly detection, we contribute a multi-label experimental setup and explore various methods on large-scale multi-label datasets.
 We find that the MaxLogit detector from our investigation into the large-scale multi-class setting generalizes well to multi-label data and again outperforms all other baselines.